We'll tell you what's nearby

 Wedged between the coast and the countryside, barely-trodden Belford is an ideal spot for exploring every corner of Northumberland.
 As an old coaching town, the village has a long history of giving visitors a warm welcome.

-Haltwhistle is located directly in the heart of Britain.
-This Northumberland town is home to woodland, quirky shops and restaurants, as well as Northumberlands only open air swimming pool and a section of Hadrian’s Wall which is almost intact.
+Haltwhistle is located directly in the heart of Great Britain.
+This Northumberland market town is home to woodland, quirky shops and restaurants, as well as home to the regions only open-air swimming pool and a section of Hadrian’s Wall which is almost intact.

 Powburn has plenty of events to keep you entertained, and many natural sites to see.
 This village is close to many nature reserves, parks, and a historic causeway, so you’ll never be short of something to do here.